-Garry is Chairperson of the Board and a member of the Board Audit, Risk and Compliance Committee and a member of the Board Remuneration and Nomination Committee.
+Garry is Chairperson of the Board and a member of the Board Audit, Risk and Compliance Committee and Chairperson of the Board Remuneration and Nomination Committee.

-JENNIFER ELLIOTT Independent Non-executive Director
+Jennifer Elliott Independent Non-Executive Director

 Jennifer has broad experience across senior executive roles in financial services, with a particular focus on strategic planning, risk and compliance, joint ventures in Asia and global human resources.
 During a 20-year career with Moody's Corporation, Jennifer held a variety of analytic and management roles, including over five years as head of Moody's Investors Service Asian business, and also several years as Chief Human Resources Officer for Moody's Corporation.